Post-it Notes don’t work as well as most folks imagine.

-Many of us are Post-it Notes people.
+Few folks notice this, however, for most are Post-it Notes people.
 We stick little packets of useless information all over our cranium.
-That’s easy in the Internet world.
-We tell people, for example, the price of tea in China.
-But we don’t know if that’s worth remembering.
-Post-it Notes people have always been around.
-Lately, though, their numbers are increasing.
+This is exacerbated in an internet world.
+We can tell people the price of tea in China.
+But we can’t tell whether that’s worth remembering.

-For thousands of years, we processed information like Lily Tomlin’s famous telephone switchboard operator, Ernestine.
-“Ernestine’s “switch” was a circuit-switch, which means it connects A directly to B. Conversation or faxed data travels in a predetermined channel,” writes Daniel Henninger.1 This means we sorted, stored and retrieved information in the same way as computers — via a CPU.
+Pre-internet, we processed information like Lily Tomlin’s famous telephone switchboard operator, Ernestine.
+“Ernestine’s “switch” was a circuit-switch, which means it connects A directly to B. Data travelled in predetermined channels.1 This gave us the ability to sort, store and retrieve the right information at the right time, as computers do via a CPU.

-The Internet world changes that, Henninger says.
-Facts have become packets of information ñ no longer traveling in a predetermined channel.
-Sort of like Post-it Notes. “[T]his experience has forced more people than ever to think in terms of hierarchies ñ how to sort through lots of information and assign values,” Henninger concludes.
+The Internet world has changed that.
+Data has become packets of information no longer traveling in predetermined channels.
+There’s no CPU.
+Data is more like stuff written on Post-it Notes.
+We don’t know “how to sort through lots of information and assign values,” Daniel Henninger writes.

-Sorting through lots of information and assigning values was historically a function of the Judeo-Christian faith.
-It organized information via a hierarchy of four predetermined channels ñ how life ought to be (creation), how it actually is (the fall), how life can be made better (redemption) and what it will be one day (the final restoration).
-These four conduits constituted our CPU that sorted out the good, the bad and the ugly.
+This was historically a function of the Judeo-Christian faith.
+It organized information via four predetermined channels: how life ought to be (creation), what it actually is (the fall), how we can make a better world (redemption) and what the world will be one day (the final restoration).
+These four constituted a human CPU, sorting out the good, the bad and the ugly.

 Which brings us to Memorial Day.
 On May 5, 1868, retired Union Major General Jonathan A. Logan inaugurated “Decoration Day” so that “no vandalism of neglect, no ravages of time” would allow coming generations to forget “the cost of a free and undivided republic.”
-By 1882, Decoration Day was changed to Memorial Day and fallen soldiers from all wars were honored as well.
+In 1882, Decoration Day was changed to Memorial Day.
+Fallen soldiers from all wars were honored.
 In 1971, President Richard Nixon declared Memorial Day a federal holiday on the last Monday in May.
-By this time, however, Memorial Day had become a cookout rather than a commemoration.
-So much for the “vandalism of neglect and the ravages of time.”
+But by this time, Memorial Day had become cookouts rather than commemorations.
+So much for the vandalism of neglect and the ravages of time.

-This Memorial Day might be a good time to watch Avalon.
-Or read Jorge Luis Borges’ novel Ficciones.
+Jorge Luis Borges flips the same question in his novel, Ficciones.
 In this story, a man suffers a modest brain injury and cannot forget anything he has experienced, waking or dreaming.
 His brain is filled only with details.
 Everything sticks, like Post-it Notes.
 Yet it’s entirely random.

-The randomness of Post-it Notes is exacerbated when they lose their stickiness and fall all over the place.
-Another Memorial Day film to watch is Memento (it’s not for those easily offended by coarse language and violence).
-The film tells an unsettling story of a man who suffers a modest brain injury after he and his wife are brutally attacked (she is killed).
+Director Christopher Nolan flips the question back in his film, Memento (not for those easily offended by coarse language and violence).
+It tells an unsettling story of a man who suffers a modest brain injury after he and his wife are brutally attacked.
 He wakes every morning unable to recall what happened yesterday.
-His determined search for his wife’s killer is a confusing disarray of Polaroid pictures, tattoos and Post-It Notes that no longer stick.
+His determined search for his wife’s killer is a confusing disarray of Polaroid pictures, tattoos and Post-It Notes.
 It’s a brilliant but disturbing film.

 1 Daniel Henninger, “Packet Politics,” The Wall Street Journal, (Thursday, March 29, 2007)